top of page

 Experience a unique liturgical blend where the remaining Sephardic and Ashkenazi congregants alternate services between their respective synagogues to ensure a minyan (prayer quorum) for both.

-See how the Carmel School has become a "multicultural haven" where Jewish traditions like lighting Shabbat candles are performed by a diverse student body despite having few Jewish pupils today.
+Witness how the Sharon and Carmel Schools preserve Jewish traditions like lighting Shabbat candles are performed by a diverse student body despite having almost no Jewish pupils today.

 Screenshot 2026-01-15 at 12.18.41 AM.png